 Since 1991, these committees have explored and deliberated over issues ranging from water quality and environmental initiatives to the development of water resources for Southern Nevada's future.

-The committee will meet regularly over the course of the next few months to provide recommendations to the Board of Directors on identifying and facilitating the removal of existing nonfunctional turf on non-single family residential properties.
-The committee will also recommend a process for exemptions or waivers to the nonfunctional turf removal requirements.
+The committee met regularly to provide recommendations to the Board of Directors on identifying and facilitating the removal of existing nonfunctional turf on non-single family residential properties.
+The committee also recommended a process for exemptions or waivers to the nonfunctional turf removal requirements.

 In 2019, an 11-member committee evaluated various issues central to responsibly and sustainably meeting water demands in Southern Nevada.
 These included critical water infrastructure, water resources, water conservation, out-of-valley water use and water rates.